"Not to be realized from another, peaceful,

 In the Critical Mâdhamaka of Tsongkhapa, the

-basis of the division is not two levels of reality but objects of
+basis of the division is not two levels of reality, but two objects of

-knowledge.
-Ultimate reality is not "higher" than conventional reality.
+single given phenomenon.
+Ultimate reality is not "higher" than conventional reality,

 Every existing thing is an object of knowledge possessed by a subject or